omgmog/omgmog.github.com/_posts/2017/2017-08-02-workflow-for-discovering-new-vr-content.md

 There might be _as many steps_ there, but it's a much easier process.
 I can depend on keyboard shortcuts a lot more (such as `cmd`+`w` to close the tab), and there is less clicking required to open issues in bulk.
 Perfect.

 Consuming so much content is time consuming, so I usually go through this process on a slow afternoon, or over lunch, or before starting my work for the day.
-Anything that I think is interesting gets [Tweeted](https://twitter.com/omgmog), and anything that is super useful for the UX of VR gets tagged and I later add it to the [UX of VR website](https://www.uxofvr.com).
+Anything that I think is interesting gets shared, and anything that is super useful for the UX of VR gets tagged and I later add it to the [UX of VR website](https://www.uxofvr.com).

 One of the most surprising things about this workflow is the huge amount of content that gets published on the subject of "Virtual Reality".
 It's astounding really.
 The content _does_ vary, from editorial pieces, to personal experiences and reviews, from business analysis of current trends through to press releases.